Abineshhk/SC1015-Mini---Project/README.md

 Cardiovascular Disease is the leading cause of death globally, representing 32% of global deaths.(World Health Organization: WHO, 2021)
 Managing risk factors such as smoking and physical inactivity can significantly reduce the likelihood of developing cardiovascular diseases
 # Objective:
 We aim to predict cardiovascular disease risk using a dataset of health records from over 70,000 patients.
 The goal is to develop a machine learning model that is not only accurate but also practical.
 A health checkup in Singapore costs about 1.5k on average, hence with this model, we will help reduce the need for unnecessary health checkups, hence saving costs.
+The main aim of this project is to tell users whether they should or should not be going to a health checkup based on their risk of cardiovascular disease.
 # What's Included:
 1. Cardiovascular Dataset
 2. Presentation Slides